swordencao/gentoo-mpi/README.md

 USE="mpi_targets_openmpi mpi_targets_mpich" emerge -a =sys-cluster/hpl-2.0-r3
 ```

-A user could also use eselect interface to manage the environment of  multiple MPI implementations.
+A user could also use eselect interface to manage the environment among different MPI implementations.

 ```bash
 eselect mpi set openmpi